Jan 13 – Apr 25

-The International School of Languages currently provides children group classes to learn a variety of different world languages.
+The International School of Languages currently provides children with group classes to learn a variety of different world languages.

 Children are naturally more “efficient” foreign language learners and have a great capacity to learn a second language.
 Our program is based on the idea that this learning can be significantly enhanced through the use of: